 Visit the Museums of Prairie Avenue

 The Glessner House courtyard as well as Women’s Park are available for schmancy weddings, corporate events, and banquets.
 The historic Wheeler Mansion, down the block from Glessner, has been beautifully restored.
 Today, it’s a boutique hotel and hosts a lively farmer’s market in the summer.
 Glessner House also often hosts special tours and presentations on history.
-The gorgeous Second Presbyterian Church, the favored church of Chicago’s Gilded Age gentry, offers guided tours of its 1874 architecture and painterly stained glass masterpieces.
+The gorgeous Second Presbyterian Church, the favored church of Chicago’s Gilded Age gentry, offers guided tours of its 1874 architecture, including a stunning Arts and Crafts style renovation and painterly stained glass masterpieces.
 There’s lots to do to explore the up-and-coming Near South Side neighborhood, where the glamorous past is coming into clear view again.

 — Marianna Foral, Research Intern